 Weedkiller treatment should be directed as a narrow spray to treat only the weed infested cracks and not the whole paved area.
 Weeds growing around manhole covers and drains should be treated by other methods.

-As drives, paths and patios are usually unplanted areas, a more long-lasting solution is to use a residual weedkiller combining glyphosate/flufenacet/metosulam (Bayer Ground Clear Weedkiller), or glyphosate/diflufenican (Scotts Pathclear range).
+As drives, paths and patios are usually unplanted areas, a more long-lasting solution is to use a residual weedkiller combining glyphosate/flufenacet/metosulam (Bayer Ground Clear Weedkiller), or glyphosate/diflufenican (Scotts Weedol Pathclear range).

 The use of bleach or salt to kill weed on paths and drives is strongly discouraged, as this can cause pollution and damage plants.